mozilla/chromeless/static-files/md/dev-guide/xpi.md

 <span class="aside">
-Note that some parts of the following text have been simplified to allow you get a better idea of what's going on when an XPI is created.
+Note that some parts of the following text have been simplified to allow you get a better idea of what's going on when a XPI is created.
 </span>

 Running `cfx xpi` in the directory of any package that contains a